 We have compiled the accompanying consolidated and separate financial statements of Ranbaxy South Africa (Pty) Ltd based on information you have provided.
-These financial statements comprise the statements of financial position of Ranbaxy South Africa (Pty) Ltd as at 31 March 2020, the statements of profit or loss and other comprehensive income, the statements of changes in equity - group, the statements of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+These financial statements comprise the consolidated and separate statements of financial position as at 31 March 2021, the consolidated and separate statements of profit or loss and other comprehensive income, the consolidated and separate statements of changes in equity and the consolidated and separate statements of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.